PJADPereira/flickr-download/README.md

-A flicker class, that takes care of downloading photos through the flicker API and saving the related info to a csv file.
+A flicker class, with the porpuse of download every photo inside a given geographic box.
+It does so using the flickr API.
 It takes three arguments as input photo_path which is by default a folder named .Photos that the script will create if it has the proper permissions, the user api_key and the coordinates of the most extreme points of the box to download photos from.

 This script is as used in Vaz et al., 2018 (in prep)